The Deligne-Riemann-Roch isomorphism: Construction of the Deligne--Riemann--Roch isomorphism

 commutes.
 Here, the lower horizontal arrow is induced by $\RR_{i}(E^{\vee}\otimes N_{i}[-r])$ after applying Grothendieck duality $(i_{!}E)^{\vee}\simeq i_{!}(E^{\vee}\otimes N_{i}[-r])$. \end{proposition} \begin{proof} Applying first the operation $\ast$ to diagram \eqref{eq:GD-immersion}, the composition of the resulting left vertical arrow, the lower horizontal arrow and the inverse of the right vertical arrow, provides a DRR isomorphism for closed immersions.
 Indeed, from the axioms of a DRR isomorphism (Definition \ref{def:DRRisoforclassofmorphisms}), the only non-trivial facts to check are the base change property, the compatibility with the composition of immersions and the compatibility with the projection formula.
 These properties are derived from the corresponding properties of Grothendieck duality and from Lemma \ref{lemma:phi-star} and Lemma \ref{lemma:prelim-iso-duality-bis}.
 By the characterization provided in Theorem \ref{thm:DRRi-general}, we are led to treat the birational invariance therein and the commutativity of \eqref{eq:GD-immersion} for the immersion of a relative effective Cartier divisor and the trivial vector bundle of rank one.
 The argument for the birational invariance is formal and we omit the details.
 We just indicate that it is obtained as a combination of the birational invariance of $\RR_{i}$ together with Lemma \ref{lemma:ignorepart}, Lemma \ref{lemma:phi-star}, Lemma \ref{lemma:prelim-iso-duality}, Lemma \ref{lemma:prelim-iso-duality-bis}, Lemma \ref{lemma:GD-birational} and the constructions in the respective proofs.
 One also needs the analogue of the isomorphism \eqref{eq:statement-ignore-1} in Lemma \ref{lemma:ignorepart} for $[\chfrak((i_{!}E)^{\vee})]_{X/S}$, established in a similar way.

 Henceforth, we focus on the commutativity of \eqref{eq:GD-immersion} in the case of a relative effective Cartier divisor $D$ and $E=\Ocal_{D}$.
 Hence $\RR_{i}$ is given by $\RR_{sec}(\Ocal_{X},1)$, where $1$ is the canonical section of $\Ocal(D)$.
 The latter is described in \textsection\ref{subsubsec:RRimmersionD}.
-We will decompose \eqref{eq:GD-immersion} into two pieces, below referred to as subdiagrams, according to the Borel--Serre and restriction isomorphisms in \textsection\ref{subsubsec:RRimmersionD}.
+We will decompose \eqref{eq:GD-immersion} into two subdiagrams, according to the Borel--Serre and restriction isomorphisms in \textsection\ref{subsubsec:RRimmersionD}.
 In preparation, we begin with some observations.
 By the resolution $\Ocal(-D)\to\Ocal_{X}$ of $i_{\ast}\Ocal_{D}$, we have natural isomorphisms

 and

 Grothendieck duality for $i$ is described in terms of \eqref{eq:i!Edual} as (cf. \cite[\href{https://stacks.math.columbia.edu/tag/0B4A}{0B4A}]{stacks-project})

 This can be used to render the lower horizontal arrow in \eqref{eq:GD-immersion} explicit.